alexcrichton/oa-pubcookie/README.md

 OmniAuth::Pubcookie
 ===================

 This gem implements two strategies, `OmniAuth::Strategies::Pubcookie` and `Omniauth::Strategies::CMU`.
-The syntax between the two is similar, and can be instantiated like so:
+The syntax between the two is similar and can be instantiated like so:

     use OmniAuth::Strategies::Pubcookie, :login_server => '...', :host => '...',
       :appid => '...', :keyfile => '...', :granting_cert => '...'